 - Atrial fibrillation and other arrhythmias

-- Cognitive decline that can look like early dementia
+- Cognitive decline that can look like early dementia.
+(How cognitive changes after 50 connect to sleep, vascular, and metabolic factors.)

-- Testosterone suppression with the associated effects on energy, muscle mass, and libido
+- Testosterone suppression with the associated effects on energy, muscle mass, and libido.
+(How sleep apnea connects to the broader testosterone-and-men's-health picture.)

 - Weight gain, particularly visceral fat, which in turn worsens the apnea